 Ontario Real Estate Association

-Residential sales activity reported through the MLS® Systems of real estate boards in Ontario numbered 8,912 units in January 2025.
-This was a large decline of 10.1% from January 2024.
+Residential sales activity reported through the MLS® Systems of real estate boards in Ontario numbered 11,978 units in March 2025.
+This was a substantial decrease of 24.6% from March 2024.

-Nationally, home sales activity was up modestly by 2.9% from year-ago levels in January 2025.
+Nationally, home sales activity was down by 9.3% from year-ago levels in March 2025.

-The number of new listings on MLS® Systems of real estate boards in Ontario saw a sizable gain of 25.7% from January 2024.
-There were 25,844 new residential listings in January 2025.
-This was the largest number of new listings added in the month of January in more than 15 years.
+The number of new listings on MLS® Systems of real estate boards in Ontario saw an increase of 12.3% from March 2024.
+There were 35,843 new residential listings in March 2025.

-New listings were 26.7% above the five-year average and 28.7% above the 10-year average for the month of January.
+New listings were 3.2% below the five-year average and 2.2% above the 10-year average for the month of March.

-Active residential listings numbered 44,913 units on the market at the end of January, a substantial gain of 35.7% from the end of January 2024.
-Active listings haven’t been this high in the month of January in a decade.
+Active residential listings numbered 58,939 units on the market at the end of March, a jump of 45.9% from the end of March 2024.
+Active listings haven’t been this high in the month of March in more than a decade.

-The dollar value of all home sales in the province in January 2025 was $7.4 billion, a decrease of 9% from the same month in 2024.
+The dollar value of all home sales in the province in March 2025 was $10.3 billion, down sharply by 27.4% from the same month in 2024.

 Ontario Monthly Summary